michaelw-gh/cspace-converter/README.md

 Summary:

-- Create new application and give it a name
+- Create a new application and give it a name
 - Choose Web application
-- Choose Multi-container docker
+- Choose Multi-container docker, single instance
 - Upload your custom Dockerrun-aws.json (under application version)
+- Choose a domain name (can be customized further later)
+- Skip RDS and VPC (the mongo db is isolated to a docker local network)
+- Select `t2.small` for instance type (everything else optional)
+- Launch

 ## License